Jardal/A10M-Slic3r-profile/README.md

 #### Filaments
 - Speed - for speed prints
 - Dark/Light - about filament colour
 - CARDS - for thin cards or very tiny or thin objects with small height - note that strongness is much worse.
+If you print a boomerang, use Speedy Gonzales Light + STRONG
 #### Printer
 - STRONG - for strong objects, it does not have height temperature profile as others do.
 Reccomended with LightSpeedy filament settings, but quality is lower due high-temp artifacts while retraction
 - HQ/Speed - correspond with Print settings